Lebanon Patent Attorneys & Lawyers

 The utility patent is a trademark protection that makes sure a person has full control over his or her invention.
 More than 90 percent of all p

 - 6 min read

-The cost of a utility patent includes a $540 patent search fee, a $220 examination fee, a $330 application filing fee, and possibly a patent lawyers legal fees which can range upwards of $10,000.
+The utility patent cost includes a $540 patent search fee, a $220 examination fee, a $330 application filing fee, and possibly a patent lawyer's legal fees which can exceed $10,000.
 The utility patent lasts 20 years from the date of the original application filing and includes maintenance fees that are billed every few years as follows:

 - 3.5 years - $980